roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs Ch.
-07 ****** bygeronimo_appleby© The final chapter ... or is it?
+The final chapter ... or is it?
 If you haven't read the earlier chapters of Granny's Dirty Photographs you might like to do so before reading this scene.

  It's Robert's birthday – what presents will he receive?